Choosing the right college course for you (Blog)

 Look at all of your options

 Even though the list can look overwhelming, make sure you look at all that’s on offer.
 Disregard the courses that you’re definitely not interested in and then look at the ones that initially attract your attention in more detail in the Callywith Prospectus.
-Our SuBJECT sPOTLIGHT pages will also give you a further insight into the different subject areas.
-Consider whether you want to do either A Levels in three different subjects, which is a great route if you want to keep your options open, or if you are set on a particular field of interest or have a career in mind for the future, you can specialise in a Diploma.
+Our course pages will also give you a further insight into the different subject areas.
+Consider whether you want to do either A Levels in three different subjects, which is a great route if you want to keep your options open, or if you are set on a particular field of interest or have a career in mind for the future, you can specialise in a Diploma or T Level.
 Learn more about the different course options here.

 Choose subjects you’ll enjoy